msft-mirror-aosp/platform.hardware.nxp.uwb/halimpl/config/README.md

 * if the file path has `<country>` in it, `<country>` part will be replaced with country code (or region string)
 * if the file path has `<sku>` in it, `<sku>` part will be replace with the 'persist.vendor.uwb.cal.sku' property value. if `persist.vendor.uwb.cal.sku` is unspecified, HAL will try to use `defaultsku` as a default.
+* if the file path has `<revision>` in it, `<revision>` part will be replace with the 'persist.vendor.uwb.cal.revision' property value. if `persist.vendor.uwb.cal.revision` is unspecified, HAL will try to use `defaultrevision` as a default.

 Example: